-Note: This page contains information about the side effects of ifosfamide / mesna.
-Some of the dosage forms included on this document may not apply to the brand name Ifex / Mesnex.
+Note: This document contains side effect information about ifosfamide / mesna.
+Some dosage forms listed on this page may not apply to the brand name Ifex/Mesnex.

 Cardiovascular side effects are rare.
 Retrospective data from 52 consecutive patients who were given 10 to 18 g/m2 (in combination with carboplatin and etoposide or lomustine and vincristine) reveal evidence of heart failure in 17% associated with objective evidence of decreased cardiac contractility.
 Limited data have also revealed the development of atrial fibrillation, paroxysmal SVT associated with ischemic changes, premature ventricular depolarizations, tachycardia, and QRS or ST segment prolongations during ifosfamide therapy.[Ref]

 Dermatologic side effects include alopecia which has been reported in approximately 74% of patients (ranging from 29% to 100%).
 Other dermatologic problems include hyperpigmentation, stomatitis, rashes due to (rare) allergic reactions, and enhanced radiation reactions in patients secondary to IV site extravasation.[Ref]

 Hyperpigmentation usually occurs on the dorsal surfaces and plantar surfaces of the hands and feet.
 It can also be seen on large areas of the trunk.
 Hyperpigmentation is more common in patients that are dark-skinned, and is often reversible.[Ref]

 Endocrine side effects have included a single case of the syndrome of inappropriate antidiuretic hormone (SIADH).[Ref]